Q. How long is the program?

 A. Four of the nursing core courses are offered in an on-line format.
 Q. Where will students do clinicals?

-A. Students participate in clinical experiences at Grant Medical Center, Nationwide Children's Hospital, Mount Carmel West Hospital, Marion General Hospital, Knox Community Hospital, Fairview Hospital, St. Ann's Hospital, Marion Area Health Center, Adena Medical Center, Chalmers P. Wylie VA Ambulatory Care Center, Lima Memorial Hospital and the Wexner Medical Center at the Ohio State University.
+A. Students participate in clinical experiences at Grant Medical Center, Nationwide Children's Hospital, Mount Carmel West Hospital, Marion General Hospital, Knox Community Hospital, Fairview Hospital, Marion Area Health Center, Adena Medical Center, Chalmers P. Wylie VA Ambulatory Care Center, Ohio HEalth Doctor's West Hospital, Ohoi Health O'Blenness Hospital and the Wexner Medical Center at the Ohio State University.

 Students will administer anesthesia for patients of all ages with a variety of pre-existing conditions undergoing a full spectrum of surgical and diagnostic procedures.
 Clinical experiences include elective and emergent procedures, a call experience, OB, cardiac, ICU, regional, pediatric and rural rotations.